yioneko/vtsls/README.md

 Install by `npm install -g @vtsls/language-server`, then run `vtsls --stdio`.
 Requires `node >= 14`.

+## TypeScript version

+Similar to VSCode, the server is bundled with the latest TypeScript and the bundled version is used by default.
+To switch to the workspace version, use command `typescript.selectTypeScriptVersion` or set configuration option `vtsls.autoUseWorkspaceTsdk` to `true`.

 ## LSP Features

 See [available server capabilities](./packages/server/src/capabilities.ts).
 Here are also [references from VSCode](https://code.visualstudio.com/docs/typescript/typescript-editing).